Info for RSA and RCG Students

 How long does the card last?

-The competency card lasts for five years.
+The competency card lasts for five years from the date of passing your first competency.
 You will need to renew the card before the expiry date on the card.